ConductorOne/baton-ldap/README.md

 | `--group-search-dn` | `BATON_GROUP_SEARCH_DN` |  **optional**  Distinguished name to search for User objects in.
 If unset the Base DN is used. |
 | `--provisioning` | `BATON_PROVISIONING` |  **optional** Enable Provisioning of Groups by `baton-ldap`. `true` or `false`.
 Defaults to `false` |

+Use `baton-ldap --help` to see all configuration flags and environment variables.

 # Developing baton-ldap

 ## How to test with Docker Compose